Good Practice Guide – Swiftwater Breathing Apparatus

 Service Technician means a person who is authorised by the manufacturer to carry out maintenance on the respective SWBA.

 Swiftwater Breathing Apparatus (SWBA) means the use of an emergency breathing system during swiftwater and floodwater activities to provide respiratory protection from aspiration of water, whilst remaining buoyant at the surface, without the intention to dive below the surface.
+May also be referred to as Surface Water Breathing Apparatus and Swimmer Automatic Breathing System.

 1.3 Abbreviations